Tailoring Mixup to Data for Calibration: Similarity Kernel Mixup

 \subsection{Warped Mixup}

-Towards dynamically changing the interpolation depending on the similarity between points, we rely on \emph{warping functions} $\omega_\tau$, to \emph{warp} interpolation coefficients $\lambda_t$ at every iteration $t$ depending on the parameter $\tau$.
+To dynamically change the interpolation depending on the similarity between points, we rely on \emph{warping functions} $\omega_\tau$, to \emph{warp} interpolation coefficients $\lambda_t$ at every iteration $t$ depending on the parameter $\tau$.
 These functions $\omega_\tau$ are \emph{bijective transformations} from $[0,1]$ to $[0,1]$ defined as such:

-where \texttt{BetaCDF} is the cumulative distribution function (CDF) of the Beta distribution, $B(\tau, \tau)$ is a normalization constant and $\tau \in \R^*_+$ is the \emph{warping parameter} that governs the \emph{strength} and \emph{direction} of the warping.
-Although the Beta CDF has no closed form solution for non-integer values of its parameters $\alpha$ and $\beta$, accurate approximations are implemented in many statistical software packages.
-Our motivation behind such $\omega_\tau$ is to preserve the same type of distribution after warping, \emph{i.e.} Beta distributions with symmetry around $0.5$.
-Similar warping has been used in the \emph{Bayesian Optimization} literature \citep{snoek2014input}, however many other suitable bijection with sigmoidal shape could be considered in our case. \cref{fig:beta_cdf} illustrates the shape of $\omega_\tau$ and their behavior with respect to $\tau$.
-These functions have a symmetric behavior around $\tau = 1$ (\emph{in green}), for which warped outputs remain unchanged.
-When $\tau > 1$ (\emph{in red and purple}) they are pushed towards the extremes ($0$ and $1$), and when $\tau < 1$ (\emph{in orange and blue}), they are pulled towards the center ($0.5$).
-We further note that the strength of the warping is \emph{logarithmic} with respect to $\tau$.
+where $I_{\lambda_t}$ is the \emph{regularized incomplete beta function}, which is the \emph{cumulative distribution function (CDF)} of the Beta distribution, $B(\tau, \tau)$ is a normalization constant and $\tau \in \R^*_+$ is the \emph{warping parameter} that governs the strength and direction of the warping.
+Our motivation behind such $\omega_\tau$ is to preserve the same type of distribution after warping, \emph{i.e.}, Beta distributions with symmetry around $0.5$, through \emph{Inverse Transform Sampling} (see \cref{ax:proof} for the proof): \begin{proposition} Let $\lambda \sim \mathcal{U}([0,1])$.
+Then $\omega_{\tau}(\lambda) \sim \texttt{Beta}(\tau, \tau)$ for any $\tau > 0$. \end{proposition}

-Using such warping functions presents the advantage of being able to easily separate the mixing of \emph{inputs} and \emph{targets}, by defining different \emph{warping parameters} $\tau^{(i)}$ and $\tau^{(o)}$.
-We can now extend the above framework into \emph{warped mixup}: